Governor Biographies

 Jatin Patel

 Hello!
-My name is Jatin Patel and I am really excited about joining the governing body in the Spring of 2022.
+My name is Jatin Patel and I joined the governing body in the Spring of 2022.
 I’m work in the financial services industry and am a partner at KPMG.

 Growing up I benefitted immensely from a quality education – it’s allowed my wife and I to offer more opportunities to our two children than we had and suspect many parents want the same.
 In a changing and highly competitive world education is the best investment a community can give to ensure future generations reach their potential.
 I want to bring my experience to ensure the children at Whiteheath have fun whilst continuing to receive the development support to thrive.
 Like many others, I want to do this to support my community and give something back and am confident I will do lots of learning myself along the way!